 This will conceal the magnets and hold them in place.

 Now you can glue as many of these as you want into the tool caddy!

-I have one long magnet bar that holds my rules, tape measure, riving knife and anything else made of steel that is small and that I want to keep safely in place.
+As you can see, I have one long magnet bar that holds my rules, tape measure, riving knife and anything else made of steel that is small and that I want to keep safely in place.

-I also made this other block which isn’t magnetic but does hold my square, pencils, markers and my router table height adjuster (I have a router table in the wing of my table saw).
+Also, I made this other block which isn’t magnetic but does hold my square, pencils, markers and my router table height adjuster (I have a router table in the wing of my table saw).

 I also added a custom holder for my push stick.
 With all the small stuff secured I can throw other things like my safety gear in there and they wont get tangled up with the other tools.
 This makes the ultimate table saw fence truly ultimate!